time-link/timelink-kleio/tests/README.md

     <          <core><![CDATA[na listagem de irmaos de 1729 fl.cento e quarenta e dois afirma-se serem "dos rios"]]></core>   </ELEMENT>
     >          <core><![CDATA[rios"/obs=na listagem de irmaos de 1729 fl.cento e quarenta e dois afirma-se serem "dos rios"]]></core>   </ELEMENT>
     >

+### Semantic equivalence tests: Python server vs stable Prolog

+The repository contains a Python reimplementation of the kleio server (`kleio/` package, FastAPI/uvicorn).
+To prove the Python translator produces output equivalent to the Prolog one, the **same semantic-test methodology** is reused, with the stable Prolog translator kept as the reference and the Python server playing the role the Prolog dev server normally plays.

+The Python equivalence test:

+- **reference leg** — unchanged: the stable Prolog translator (`tests/stable/swiStart.pl` + `tests/stable/gacto2.str`) is run as a local CLI, one `swipl` process per file, writing into `reference_translations/`.
+- **test leg** — the Python server (`kleio.api.app`) is started with `KLEIO_HOME_DIR` pointing at `tests/kleio-home`, then driven through the same REST contract, writing into `test_translations/`.
+- **compare leg** — unchanged: `diff -r reference_translations/ test_translations/`
+  filtered through the same `scripts/exclude_while_comparing.grep`.

+Run it from the top level of the repository:

+     make test-semantics-python

+Or directly from the `tests/` directory:

+     ./scripts/run_tests_python.sh

+The report is written to `tests/reports/test_report_python_<timestamp>.diff` and the server log to `tests/kleio_start_python_server.log`.
+As with the Prolog semantic test, a clean run is an empty diff body (only header / `diff -r ...` marker lines remain).

+Two notes on the Python leg:

+1. The Python `POST /rest/translations` endpoint translates **one file per call** (there is no `recurse=yes` directory mode yet), so `kleio_translate_python.sh` enumerates the corpus and POSTs each file, then polls `GET /rest/translations/{path}` until the job completes.
+2. The Python schema loader reads **YAML** structures only (legacy `.str` files are deprecated and not used by the Python version), so the test leg is given an explicit YAML structure file — `sources-structure.yaml` by default (the modular entry point that includes the core groups and the Portuguese source schemas).
+Override with `KLEIO_DEFAULT_STRU_YAML=<file>`.

+Useful environment variables:

+- `KLEIO_TEST_SUBDIR` — translate only a subtree, e.g.
+  `KLEIO_TEST_SUBDIR=sources/test_translations/paroquiais/baptismos`.
+- `KLEIO_DEFAULT_STRU_YAML` — structure file (relative to the structures dir or absolute) used by the Python leg.
+Defaults to `sources-structure.yaml`, the modular entry point.
+Legacy `.str` files are not supported by the Python version.
+- `KLEIO_PER_FILE_TIMEOUT` — seconds to wait for one file's translation (default 120).

+The Python equivalence test shares `scripts/prepare_tests.sh`, `scripts/compare_test_results.sh` and `scripts/exclude_while_comparing.grep`
+with the Prolog semantic test, so the filter rules and corpus are always in sync.

 ## Api and server tests

 There is also a test suite of API calls in REST and JSON-RPC format.
 This tests that each function works as expected, but does not check the